Minsu386/til/GRC/Mod 2 Information Security GRC.md

 *Reliability* is the same standard as the the "ability of an item to perform as required, without failure, for a given time interval, under given condition."

 - Accuracy and Robustness contribute to validity and trustworthiness of AI.
 And be in tension w/ one another in AI system.

 *Accuracy* is the "Closeness of results of observation, computations, or estimates to the true values or the values accepted as being true."

+*Robustness* or *Generalizability* is defined as the "ability of a system to maintain its level of performance under a variety of circumstances. "